Different take on a coming-of-age novel. Keeps you engrossed without being predictable. Find in Catalog

 Author Archive | Durham County Library

-Durham County Library will host local photographer M J Sharp for a presentation of her work, Getting Personal with the Patriarchy, at 7 p.m. on Thursday, February 5 at the Main Library, 300 N. Roxboro St.
+Durham County Library hosts Cynthia Hill, director and producer, for a screening of the award-winning documentary Private Violence at 7 p.m. on Tuesday, June 2, at the Main Library, 300 N. Roxboro St.